mooniak/abhaya-libre-font/README.md

 ## Credits

+-
-- Pushpanada Ekanayake
+- Pushpanada Ekanayake (Sinhala)
-- Path Nirvana
-- mooniak
+- Sol Matas(Sinhala)
+- Pathum Egodawatta (Refactoring and Project coordination)

 ## License

-Nidahas FM Abhaya is released under the  [SIL Open Font License](http://scripts.sil.org/OFL)
+Abhaya Libre will be released under the  [SIL Open Font License](http://scripts.sil.org/OFL)

 For information on what you're allowed to change or modify, consult the OFL-1.1.txt and OFL-FAQ.txt files.
 The OFL-FAQ also gives a very general